jetpack-pizza/demo/content/testing-and-debugging.md

 </p>

 ---
-To see the rest of features provided by the **Flutter Inspector**, click the gear-wheel icon in the upper-right corner of the tool window.
+To see the rest of the features provided by the **Flutter Inspector**, click the gear-wheel icon in the upper-right corner of the tool window.

 ### Enable baseline painting
 Enable this feature to see the baseline paintings in your Flutter application: each RenderBox will paint a line at its baseline.